funkatron/griffin-and-faja/README.md

   - PNG images fade in/out smoothly
   - When a PNG and MOV share the same number, MOV plays first with fade-in only, then PNG appears instantly (no fade-in)
 - **Auto-rotation**: Automatically corrects orientation based on metadata
+- **Hardware acceleration**: Automatically uses VideoToolbox hardware encoders on macOS for faster encoding
+- **Codec options**: Support for H.264 (default) and H.265 (HEVC) encoding.
+Hardware acceleration automatically used on macOS when available.
 - **Music integration**:
   - Trims first 20 seconds from MP3
   - Fades in over 2 seconds at the start